 - Engage a service provider to ensure compliance with the Regulations – The Regulations enable compliance to be delegated by a fund to a service provider.
 Typically, an open-ended/regulated fund would delegate this to the administrator of the fund.
 However, a closed-ended/unregulated fund without an administrator may need to delegate compliance to the manager/sponsor of the fund.
 The manager/sponsor of the fund may not, however, be resourced/prepared to provide such services and so the fund can consider engaging a third party in this regard.
 We can facilitate introductions to third party providers if this would be of assistance.

-Read the PDF on Unregulated Funds and the New AML Regime in the Cayman Islands.
+Please see our Guidance Note on Unregulated Funds and the New AML Regime in the Cayman Islands.

 If you would like our assistance in ensuring that your fund is compliant with the Regulations before the 31 May 2018 deadline, please do contact us as we are offering a comprehensive, fixed-fee service to our clients in this regard.